-As individuals and organizations dedicated to reducing deaths and injuries caused by off-highway vehicles (OHVs), we are writing to urge you to reject any proposal to allow OHVs on the roads of New Mexico.
+As individuals and organizations dedicated to reducing deaths and injuries caused by off-highway vehicles (OHVs), we are writing to urge you to reject any proposal that would increase OHV access to the roads of Arkansas.
+HB 1003 removes a three mile limit to the distance that ATVs can lawfully travel on public roads, thus allowing much higher potential use of public roads by ATVs.
+Tragically, we have identified 54 OHV-related deaths in Arkansas from 2013-2017.
+Of these deaths, 44 (81%) occurred on-road, 6 (11%) occurred off-road, and 4 (7%) occurred in an unknown location.
+Unfortunately, these numbers may continue to rise as we gather more data.
 Allowing OHVs to use public roads suggests to the public that roadway riding is a safe and responsible use of OHVs when in fact, industry, regulators, and consumer and public health and safety advocates, all agree that OHVs are not safe on public roads.
 We write to communicate the dangers of allowing OHVs on roads and hope that this information will help inform any policy decision you make.
 Off-Highway Vehicles There are two main categories of OHVs-neither of which are designed for roadway use and should not be allowed on public roads. - All-Terrain Vehicles (ATVs): ATVs are "off-road, motorized vehicles having three or four low-pressure tires, a straddle seat for the operator, and handlebars for steering control." - Recreational Off-Highway Vehicles (ROVs): ROVs have "four or more wheels with low pressure tires; bench or bucket seating for two or more occupants; automotive-type controls for steering, throttle, and braking; rollover protective structures (ROPS); occupant restraint; and maximum speed capability greater than 30 mph."2 More ATV and ROV Deaths Occur On Roadways than Off-Road While there is federal ATV fatality data, there is a lack of ROV fatality data.
 To fill this need, our coalition has started collecting data on ROVs to give decision makers a better sense of the dangers posed by OHVs besides ATVs.
-See our data and analysis on our OHV webpage here. • ATV Roadway Crashes: ATV crashes on the road account for over 60% of ATV-related deaths and over 30% of serious ATV injuries.3 Roadway crashes are more likely to involve multiple fatalities, collisions and head injuries.
+See our data and analysis on our OHV webpage here. - ATV Roadway Crashes: ATV crashes on the road account for over 60% of ATV-related deaths and over 30% of serious ATV injuries.3 Roadway crashes are more likely to involve multiple fatalities, collisions and head injuries.
 Victims in roadway crashes were less likely to be wearing protective gear such as helmets and were more likely to be carrying passengers, both things that are risk factors for ATV-related fatalities and injuries.
-From 1998-2007, roadway fatalities increased twice as fast as those off-road.4 The National Highway Traffic Safety Administration recently released ATV-related fatality statistics for public roads showing that there were 3,411 deaths from 2004-2013, with 323 in 2013 alone.5 • ROV Roadway Crashes: There is much less data on the number and nature of ROV crashes in comparison to ATVs, but in 2014 our coalition identified 78 ROV fatalities.
-The crash site could be identified in 74 of the 78 deaths.
-Of those 74 fatalities, 54% (40 crashes) took place on roadways.
+From 1998-2007, roadway fatalities increased twice as fast as those off-road.4 The National Highway Traffic Safety Administration released ATV-related fatality statistics for public roads showing that there were 3,411 deaths from 2004-2013, with 323 in 2013 alone.5 - ROV Roadway Crashes: There is much less data on the number and nature of ROV crashes in comparison to ATVs, but from 2013-2017 our coalition identified 472 ROV fatalities.
+The crash site could be identified in 457 of the 472 deaths.
+Of those 457 fatalities, 267 (57%) occurred on-road and 190 (40%) occurred offroad.
+As our coalition continues to gather more data, these figures may rise.
 OHV Design Contributes to Roadway Deaths and Injuries Ultimately, OHVs are not safe on roads because they were not designed for roadway use.